 This is an ObamaCare myth.
 The new health care law doesn’t ration health care, but insurance companies do.

-ObamaCare actually funds research, establishes committees and enacts a number of provisions that protect consumers from the health care rationing insurance companies have been doing for ages.
+ObamaCare funds research establishes committees and enacts some provisions that protect consumers from the health care rationing insurance companies have been doing.

 ObamaCare Myth: ObamaCare is Socialist

-ObamaCare is a program that everyone pays into (taxes) in order to ensure that all Americans have access to affordable quality healthcare (protections and services).
+ObamaCare is a program that everyone pays into through taxes in order to ensure that all Americans have access to affordable quality health care protections and services.
 Medicare / Medicaid / Social Security are all programs that work like this.

-ObamaCare allows us all to purchase our own private insurance in a regulated market place.
-This embraces the ideas of capitalism, regulated free market and freedom of choice, along with the government’s protection of your new health care related rights.
-It’s not a widely known fact, but hospitals are almost exempt from the economy and free market due to their ability to set and control prices.
-Also many medical device manufactures and drug innovators have such a tight control on necessary drugs and treatments that they, in a way, control their own prices as well.
+ObamaCare allows us all to purchase our private insurance in a regulated marketplace.
+This embraces the ideas of capitalism, regulated free-market, and freedom of choice, along with the government’s protection of your new healthcare-related rights.
+A great deal of your health care costs come from for-profit institutions.
+Hospitals, for instance, are almost exempt from economic regulation due to their ability to set and control prices.
+Also, many medical device manufacturers and drug innovators have such a tight control on necessary drugs and treatments that they control their own prices as well.

-Simply calling ObamaCare a redistribution of the wealth or socialism is a very broad and inaccurate generalization of the law.
-Plus, there is a high chance that wealth is being “redistributed” to your family and / or small business providing better coverage, bigger tax breaks and putting money back in your pocket while improving the quality of your health care.
+Calling ObamaCare a redistribution of the wealth or a socialist law is an inaccurate generalization.
+Ironically, there is a high chance that wealth is being “redistributed” to your family or small business, providing better coverage, bigger tax breaks, and putting money back in your pocket while improving the quality of your health care.

 ObamaCare Myth: We Need Less Government

-At this point in history, less government would mean undoing hundreds of years of progress and handing our country over to corporations.
-Regulations, laws and taxes are all very important to our every day lives.
-There is always room for reform and that is exactly what ObamaCare does.
+At this point in history, less government would mean undoing hundreds of years of progress and allowing corporations to do act without restraint.
+Regulations, laws, and taxes provide important protection to us.
+There is always room for reform, and that is exactly what ObamaCare does.

 ObamaCare Myth: Privacy / Freedom Will Be Jeopardized

 The idea that ObamaCare takes away your freedom is a myth.
-It doesn’t make you do much of anything in regards to health care.
-The only example of freedom being restricted is the mandate to purchase insurance or pay a tax.
+It cannot make you do anything regarding your health care.
+The only example of freedom being restricted is the mandate to either purchase insurance or pay a tax.